f5devcentral/f5-distributed-cloud-labs-101/application/docs/state1/httplb.rst

 ~~~~~~~~~~~~~

 Regional Edge
-  A Regional Edge (RE) is part of Voltera global network that provides connectivity to services.
+  A Regional Edge (RE) is part of Volterra global network that provides connectivity to services.

 Demo Brews Application